Fatima

 What They Endured

-Furious at the thought of a religious ground- swell, the secularists did everything in their power to block Fatima processions, going so far as to threaten violence.
-Four bombs were placed in the Fatima chapel and a fifth by the holm oak where Our Lady had appeared.
-The tree bomb failed to explode, but the chapel roof was blown off, and Lucia was seriously endangered — so much so that she had to leave town.
+Furious at the thought of a religious groundswell, the secularists did everything in their power to block Fátima processions, going so far as to threaten violence.
+Bombs were placed in the Fátima chapel and another by the holm oak where Our Lady had appeared.
+The tree bomb failed to explode, but the chapel was damaged.

 Two Other Reasons

-Two other reasons for crediting the children stem from things reported long before October 13.
-First, after meeting the Virgin on July 13, they quoted her as having said that without prayer and mortification, Russia would fall into error and spread lies around the world … nations would be destroyed (this was more than three months before October 20 when Lenin left his hideaway hut in Finland to launch the Russian Revolution).
+There are two other reasons for crediting the children.
+Lúcia testified that on July 13, the Virgin told the children that if her requests were not heeded, Russia would spread errors throughout the world … nations would be destroyed.
+(This was more than three months before October 20 when Lenin left his hideaway hut in Finland to launch the Russian Revolution).

-Secondly, the children mentioned a promise from Mary that, in answer to their request, two of the three would soon join her in heaven (a flu epidemic at the end of the decade took the life of Jacinta and Francisco, but Lucia lived to be almost a hundred).
+Secondly, LĂşcia mentioned that Our Lady had told them that Francisco and Jacinta would soon join her in heaven.
+(A flu epidemic at the end of the decade took the life of Jacinta and Francisco, but LĂşcia lived to be almost a hundred).

 One Last Reason to Believe

-Still another factor in the “belief equation” is the fact that Lucia and her two cousins were remarkably mature from a spiritual standpoint.
-No ordinary children, they prayed the rosary in the fields prior to 1917.
-They also fasted, abstained from water, wore coarse rope around their waist next to the skin — all in response, they said, to the prompting of three angels who appeared to them in the summer of 1916.
-The angels, after teaching them how to pray, had informed them of the need to embrace suffering for its redemptive value.
+Still another factor in the “belief equation” is the fact that Lúcia and her two cousins were remarkably mature from a spiritual standpoint.
+No ordinary children, they prayed the Rosary in the fields, fasted, abstained from water, wore coarse rope around their waist next to the skin — all in response, they said, to the prompting of an angel who appeared to them in the summer of 1916.
+The angel, after teaching them how to pray, had informed them of the need to embrace suffering for its redemptive value.

 Conclusion